Starting your Palaeoscience Journey

 INTRODUCTION TO FOSSILS

 Fossils are the starting point of your palaeontology journey.
 'Digging Palaeontology' offers an introduction to Palaeoscience and Australia's fossil heritage.

-Australia has a rich fossil heritage and some of our sites are of 'Outstanding Universal Value' according to the UNSECO World Heritage List.
-To read about Australia's megafuna at Riversleigh and Naracoorte, click here!
+Australia has a rich fossil heritage and some of our sites are of 'Outstanding Universal Value' according to the UNESCO World Heritage List.
+To read about Australia's megafauna at Riversleigh and Naracoorte, click here!

 Fossil localities within Australia are summarised here.